Know Nothing

 The American Party, known as the Native American Party before 1855 (Note: The Know Nothings used the name "Native American Party" generations before the indigenous peoples of the United States were commonly referred to as "Native Americans".
-As the membership of the party chiefly consisted of the descendants of colonists and did not include Native Americans, the term "native" in the name of the party refers to those who were brought up in the United States, as opposed to immigrants.) and colloquially referred to as the Know Nothing or the Know Nothing Party, was an Old Stock nativist political movement in the United States from the 1840s through the 1850s.
+As the membership of the party chiefly consisted of the descendants of colonists and did not include Native Americans, the term "native" in the name of the party refers to those who were brought up in the United States, as opposed to immigrants.) and colloquially referred to as the Know Nothing, Know-Nothings, or the Know Nothing Party, was an Old Stock nativist political movement in the United States from the 1840s through the 1850s.
 Members of the movement were required to say "I know nothing" whenever they were asked about its specifics by outsiders, providing the group with its colloquial name.

 Supporters of the Know Nothing movement believed that an alleged "Romanist" conspiracy to subvert civil and religious liberty in the U.S. was being hatched by Catholics.
 Therefore, they sought to politically organize native-born Protestants in defense of their traditional religious and political values.
 The Know Nothing movement is remembered for this theme because Protestants feared that Catholic priests and bishops would control a large bloc of voters.
 In most places, the ideology and influence of the Know Nothing movement lasted only one or two years before it disintegrated due to weak and inexperienced local leaders, a lack of publicly proclaimed national leaders, and a deep split over the issue of slavery.
 In parts of the South, the party did not emphasize anti-Catholicism as frequently as it emphasized it in the North and it stressed a neutral position on slavery, but it became the main alternative to the dominant Democratic Party.

-The Know Nothings supplemented their xenophobic views with populist appeals.
+The Know Nothings supplemented their xenophobic nativist views with populist appeals.
 At the state level, the party was, in some cases, progressive in its stances on "issues of labor rights and the need for more government spending" and furnished "support for an expansion of the rights of women, the regulation of industry, and support of measures which were designed to improve the status of working people".
 It was a forerunner of the temperance movement in the U.S.